University of Oxford

-Visiting Oxford University Libraries
+Visiting the University Libraries

-If you’re a student or an academic visiting Oxford, there will always be a library to help you with your research.
 The Bodleian Libraries alone contain 28 libraries that serve the University of Oxford and visitors (it is, as you might have guessed, the largest university library system in the entire United Kigdom).
 It’s actually not difficult to get access to Oxford libraries if you have a research topic.
 So let’s explore the fantastic libraries the city has to offer and learn how to visit and browse their treasured books.

 Oxford has different libraries depending on your needs and research topics.
 For example, you have the Bodleian and its 12 million printed items and 80,000 e-journals.
 And you also have the college libraries (each college has one).
 These tend to combine modern and older collections.
 Here’s the full list of Oxford libraries: